KRMisha/Makefile/README.md

     conan profile detect --force
     ```

     The path of the generated profile can be found using `conan profile path default`.
-You can edit this file and set `compiler.cppstd` to your desired C++ standard.
+You can edit this file and set `compiler.cppstd` to your desired C++ standard (e.g. `compiler.cppstd=20`).

 3. Create a `conanfile.txt` at the root of the project: